-- (1) No person may consolidate land without the approval of the Municipality, unless the consolidation is exempted under section 71. - (2) A copy of the approval must accompany the diagram which is submitted to the Surveyor-General's office. - (3) If the Municipality approves a consolidation, the applicant must submit a diagram to the Surveyor-General for approval, including proof to the satisfaction of the Surveyor-General of- - (a) the decision to approve the subdivision; - (b) the conditions of approval contemplated in section 52; and - (c) the approved consolidation plan. - (4) If the Municipality approves a consolidation, the Municipality must amend the zoning map and, where applicable, the register accordingly.
+- (1) No person may consolidate land without the approval of the Municipality, unless the consolidation is exempted under section 64. - (2) The Municipality may approve the consolidation and impose any condition it may deem necessary. - (3) If the Municipality approves an application for consolidation, the applicant must within a period of five years or the shorter period as the Municipality may determine, from the date of approval of the consolidation, comply with the following requirements: - (a) obtain approval by the Surveyor-General of the consolidation diagram; - (b) furnish proof to the satisfaction of the Municipality that all relevant conditions contemplated in subsection 2 have been met; and - (c) obtain registration of the new consolidation land unit in terms of the Deeds Registries Act. - (4) Upon confirmation of the registration by the Registrar of Deeds, the Municipality must amend the zoning map and, where applicable, the register accordingly.

-74 Lapsing of consolidation and extension of validity periods
+70 Lapsing of consolidation and extension of validity periods

-- (1) If a consolidation of land units is approved but no consequent registration by the Registrar of Deeds takes place within five years of the approval, the consolidation approval lapses, unless the consolidation of land units form part of a land use application which has been approved for a longer period. - (2) An applicant may apply for an extension of the period to comply with subsection (1) and the granting of an extension may not be unreasonably withheld.

-- (3) An extension contemplated in subsection (2) may be granted for a further period not exceeding five years and if after the expiry of the extended period the requirements of subsection (1) have not been complied with, the consolidation lapses and subsection (5) applies. - (4) If the Municipality may grant extensions to the period contemplated in subsection (2), which period together with any extensions that the Municipality grants, may not exceed 10 years. - (5) If an approval of a consolidation lapses under subsection (1) the Municipality must- - (a) amend the zoning map and, where applicable, the register accordingly; and - (b) notify the Surveyor-General accordingly; and - (c) the Surveyor-General must endorse the records of the Surveyor-General's office to reflect the notification that the subdivision has lapsed.
+- (1) If a consolidation of land units is approved but no consequent registration by the Registrar of Deeds takes place within five years of the approval, the consolidation approval lapses, unless the consolidation of land units form part of a land use application which has been approved for a longer period. - (2) An applicant may apply for an extension of the period to comply with subsection (1).
+Such application must be lodged prior to the approval lapsing. - (3) An extension contemplated in subsection (2) may be granted for a period not exceeding five years and if after the expiry of the extended period the requirements of subsection (1) has not been complied with, the consolidation lapses. - (4) If an approval of a consolidation lapses under subsection (1) the Municipality must notify the Surveyor-General accordingly. - (5) The Surveyor-General must endorse the records of the Surveyor-General's office to reflect the notification that the subdivision has lapsed.

-Part G: Permanent Closure of Public Place
+Part F: Permanent Closure of Public Place